liu-cn/json-filter/README.md

 ## English

-Golang's JSON field filter can select fields at will, output fields of specified structures at will, and reuse structures.
+Golang's JSON field filter can select fields at will, output fields of specified structures at will, and reuse structures.  **It fully supports generics** and is perfectly compatible with go 1.18 and 1.17 and below

 list：